JKBurrows/Project-1/README.md

   full <- full[[2]] %>% as_tibble()

   return(full)

 }
 ```

 ### Flatten

-Often, the Teams endpoint returns a list that contains other lists.
+Often, the teams endpoint returns a list that contains other lists.
 When
 this happens, flattening is required.
 Flattening is the process of
 un-nesting these nested lists to return a more user friendly object.
 `teamStats()` does this job.

-The modifier called team.stats returns an object with so many
+The modifier called *team.stats* returns an object with so many
 sub-objects that flattening it all into one 2D table creates a confusing
 and unwieldy data frame.
-So `teamStats()` doesn’t try to do this.
+So `teamStats()` doesn’t try to do that.
 Instead, a list of data frames is returned.

 This is a long function, so check out the comments to keep your